Health and Social Care

 However, the majority of people are unclear about what a midwife does and how to become a midwife in the UK.

-A midwife is a medical professional who has received training in helping and attending to women during pregnancy, labour, and delivery.
+A midwife is a medical professional who has received training in helping and attending to women during —

-If you’re interested in learning more about how to become a midwife, you can check out this article.
+If you’re interested in learning more about the steps of becoming a midwife, you can check out this article.

 What is the Role of a Midwife?